 The definitions of these substitution characters can be conveniently found for many encodings in the ICU Converter Explorer (http://demo.icu-project.org/icu-bin/convexp).

-An encoding error is a processing error if the encoding does not provide a substitution/replacement character definition.
+An encoding error is a Processing Error if the encoding does not provide a substitution/replacement character definition.
 (This would be rare but could occur if a DFDL implementation allows many encodings beyond the minimum set.)

 Unicode UTF-16 Decoding/Encoding Non-Errors